Award Process Timeline

 Any questions regarding your eligibility should be directed to srs.research@usask.ca

-Please be sure to approach the SRS Research Facilitator at least a week before the deadline so that we have the opportunity to assist you with assessing your eligibility.
+Be sure to approach the SRS Research Facilitator at least a week before the deadline so we have the opportunity to assist you with assessing your eligibility.

 Choosing/Submitting a Project

-In the fall an annual call for projects is sent out to all full-time SRS faculty.
+An annual call for projects is sent out in the fall to all full-time SRS faculty.
 Faculty are encouraged to put together a brief outline for a potential project on the template provided.
 This includes background, research topic, and description of general duties.
-Once all projects are posted, these will be shared and students are encouraged to contact faculty members to discuss their interest in applying as quickly as possible (i.e. within 2-3 weeks of posting and no later than Dec.
-19, 2022).
-If there is more than 1 student interested in a project, it will be up to the faculty member to decide which student is best suited for the project.
-Students should inform faculty if they are approaching more than one faculty about a project and faculty may set a deadline of when they need to be notified of intent to proceed in order that all students interested get an opportunity.
+Once posted, all projects will be shared and students are encouraged to contact faculty members to discuss their interest in applying as quickly as possible (i.e. within 2-3 weeks of posting and no later than Dec.
+19, 2023).

-Please be aware that the intention of the application is to assess the student’s proposal, not the faculty member.
-The application should be written primarily by the student with the faculty member assisting in an advisory capacity.
+The application is intended to assess the student’s proposal, not the faculty member.
+It should be written primarily by the student, with the faculty member assisting in an advisory capacity.

 To submit an application, fill out the application form found on the SRS website and submit to srs.research@usask.ca by the application deadline.